via-teaching/ecs273-25s/Homework4/README.txt

 Note:
-I ran this on windows computer so I don't know how it is going to work on Mac enviroment
+I ran this on windows computer so I don't know how it is going to work on Mac enviroment Make sure to run API on localhost:8000
+Make sure to run frontend on localhost:5173

 Gen AI Statement:
 1. Ask AI about how to install MongoDB